-- Pegs 42+43 (Compound swim/Car Park swims on Searle’s Farm Lane) are officially owned by the Mould family and Advanced Angling have the fishing rights – these swims are now available for members to fish and if there are any disputes about this area please contact the office on 01425 272318 or our head bailiff team (Matthew Slade 07549842380 & Garry Dickson 07979234649).
-If there is any threatening behaviour from any persons please contact the police on 101 to log a complaint
+- Pegs 42+43 (Compound swim/Car Park swims on Searle’s Farm Lane) are officially owned by the JMould estate and Advanced Angling have the fishing rights – these swims are available for members to fish and if there are any disputes about this area please contact the office on 01425 674951 or our leadership team Matthew Slade 07549842380, Garry Dickson 07979234649 or Danny Rigby 07572896626.
+If there is any threatening behaviour from any persons please contact the police 999.

 - All anglers must use the following:

-- A large dry weigh sling at least 42” inches wide
+- A large dry weight sling at least 42” inches wide.

-- When taking a photograph of the fish always have one foot kneeling down, never stand up with the fish.
-Ensure you have a bucket of water to keep the fish cool
+- When taking a photograph of the fish always have one knee down, never stand up with the fish.
+Ensure you have a bucket of water to keep the fish cool.

-- Minimum of 15 lbs breaking strain for line when fishing for carp and pike.
+- Minimum of 15lbs breaking strain for line to be used when fishing for carp and pike.
 For smaller species such as tench, roach, perch and silvers, lighter tackle is allowed.
-Any damages to tackle or line must be reported to the bailiff or office.
+Any break off or damages to tackle or line must be reported to the bailiff team.

-- Pike fishing is between the months of 1st October till 31st March where separate pike rules are to be observed – speak with our head/deputy head bailiff
+- Pike fishing is between the 1st October and the 31st March where separate pike rules are to be observed – speak with our office on 01425 674951.

 - Boating is not permitted.

-- Bait boats are permitted on the lake for a trial period (however NO bait boating between 1st June – 30th September due to weed) and please do not use them in the Pulleyn family waters (see red lines on the map), near the ski club buoys or whilst the ski boat is in use.
-Bait boats no longer need to be tethered but must be kept within a responsible distance, especially to promote fish safety.
-Bailiffs are not available at a drop of a hat for recovery, also no recovery once it starts getting dark, with a fee of £25 for each recovery attended and with loss of permit if members take their own boat out to recover (no boating).
-If we see abuse of bait boat rules they will be banned again
+- Bait boats are permitted on the lake- except from pegs 60-63.
+(However NO bait boating between 1st July – 30th September due to weed.
+If weed develops earlier in the year and we need to stop bait boating earlier than 1st July then this will be communicated via the membership WhatsApp group).
+Please do not use them in the Pulleyn family waters (see red lines on the map), near the ski club buoys or whilst the ski boat is in use.
+Bait boats no longer need to be tethered but must be kept within a responsible distance, especially to promote fish safety, i.e. as a guide, if you can’t cast to it normally, don’t put your bait boat there.
+Bailiffs are not available at a drop of a hat for recovery, no recovery will be made once it starts getting dark, with a fee of £25 for each recovery attended.
+Do not take a boat out to recover your bait boat (no boating).
+If we see abuse of these bait boat rules the specific member will be banned.

 - Do not cast towards the buoys to avoid snagging.